Treatment In Pregnancy for Hepatitis C: The TiP-HepC Registry

 • Join a “Community of Practice” to learn about current evidence and efforts in the treatment of HepC for pregnancy women

-Dr. Neil Gupta, Coalition for Global Hepatitis Elimination, ngupta-consultant [at] taskforce.org
+Dr. Neil Gupta, Coalition for Global Hepatitis Elimination, ngupta-consultant@taskforce.org

 Project Goal